 A four minute sample from the preliminary entertainment for The Traditions of Christmas.

-'I was in tears of laughter at one point.
-The humour is excellent.'
+"I was in tears of laughter at one point, the humour is excellent."

-'The little gems of interesting/quirky facts
+"The little gems of interesting/quirky facts

-‘Very clever and well researched’.
+"Very clever and well

-There are eleven talks currently available:
+There are fifteen talks currently available: